-With such a grand start, there with even grander plans for the ultimate route of Interstate 480.
-There were plans, according to a 1964 official map of California, to have Interstate 480 continue northwest past the Broadway exit to meet U.S. 101 and Interstate 280 near the Golden Gate Bridge.
-The freeway would have continued along the Embarcadero until around Lombard Street, then follow Lombard Street and Richardson Street west to the foot of the Golden Gate Bridge.
-There would have been a major interchange at the south end of the Golden Gate Bridge, connecting Interstate 480 to northbound U.S. 101 and southbound Interstate 280.
+According to the 1964 official map of California, the ultimate planned route of Interstate 480 continued northwest past the Broadway exit to meet U.S. 101 and I-280 near the Golden Gate Bridge.
+The freeway would have continued along the Embarcadero to the vicinity of Lombard Street, then follow Lombard Street and Richardson Street west to the foot of the Golden Gate Bridge.
+There would have been a major interchange at the south end of the Golden Gate Bridge, connecting I-480 to northbound U.S. 101 and southbound I-280.

 At that time, Interstate 280 was proposed to follow California 1 on a corridor roughly parallel to Seventh Avenue and Park Presidio Boulevard.
-Some maps even showed Interstate 480 as the designation of the unconstructed section of Interstate 280 between the Golden Gate Bridge approach and the current Interstate 280/California 82 interchange.
+Some maps even showed I-480 as the designation of the unconstructed section of I-280 between the Golden Gate Bridge approach and the interchange joining California 82 with I-280 to the south.

-One of several double-decked freeways in the San Francisco Bay Area (others included parts of U.S. 101 / Central Freeway and the old Interstate 880 / Cypress Viaduct that collapsed in 1989; today, only Interstate 280 remains double decked for a short stretch northeast of U.S. 101), the upper deck carried southbound California 480, and the lower deck carried northbound traffic.
+I-480/SR 480 was one of several double-decked freeways in the San Francisco Bay Area.
+Others included parts of U.S. 101 / Central Freeway and the old I-880 / Cypress Viaduct that collapsed in 1989.
+Today, only I-280 remains double decked for a short stretch northeast of U.S. 101.
+The upper deck carried southbound SR 480, and the lower deck carried northbound traffic.
 Featured in a segment of the acclaimed 1983 movie Koyaanisqatsi, the Embarcadero Freeway was seen as an enigma, exemplifying the concept of "world gone mad."
-The segment featured a complete tour of the northbound freeway from the Bay Bridge north to Broadway at a high film speed.
-You can experience the ride along northbound California 480 in a series of video captures at Embarcadero Freeway (Mark Furqueron).
+The film featured a complete tour of the northbound freeway from the Bay Bridge north to Broadway at high speed.